opencord/voltha-docs/howto/release/components/onos_components.rst

   - Wait for build to complete
   - Merge the patches here https://gerrit.opencord.org/q/owner:do-not-reply%2540opennetworking.org

-- Publish sonatype staging to maven central:
+- Artifact staging on sonatype, published to maven central:

   - Visit `https://oss.sonatype.org <https://oss.sonatype.org>`_
   - Login with ONF credentials

+    - In the Artifact Search box

       - Search for org.opencord
+      - Find the package of interest (pkg, app, api)
+      - Click 'Show All Versions'
+      - Verify the released version exists

     - Click on "Staging repositories" (in the left side navigation)
     - In the top right search for last part of the app name (eg: olt)
+    - Enable checkbox for the versioned package (status: closed).
     - Click release (top left bar, small button)
     - `Wait until artifacts are published <https://search.maven.org/search?q=g:org.opencord>`_